 Smoked Tri-Tip FAQs

-We prefer smoking tri-tip joints as it allows the meat to be infused with a tasty smoke flavour that you just won’t get when you grill the meat.
+It’s not necessary to flip the tri-tip mid-smoke.
+The only time flipping is very important is during the final stages where you sear over high heat.as it allows the meat to be infused with a tasty smoke flavour that you just won’t get when you grill the meat.

 We believe smoking is the best option. for tri-tip.
 It allows the meat to be infused with a tempting smoke flavor along with all the other ingredients, doubling up the flavor.